ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 .. figure:: https://raw.githubusercontent.com/wiki/ufs-community/land-DA_workflow/images/jcb_flow_diagram.png
    :align: center
    :width: 75%
-   :alt: JCB flow diagram
+   :alt: JCB flow diagram showing how information is passed to jcb-base_land.yaml and from there to JCB, jcb-gdas, and jcb-algorithms to assemble information required to render the final JEDI YAML file.

    Flow Diagram of JCB

 Concretely, repositories that implement JCB interact with the main JCB code via a JCB input file.
-In the Land DA repository, this file is called ``jcb-base.yaml``, and it is built using the JCB template file ``parm/jedi/jcb-base_land.yaml.j2``.
-When users run ``parm/setup_wflow_env.py`` to set up the workflow, ``jcb-base.yaml`` is produced by rendering ``jcb-base_land.yaml.j2`` using values from the user's ``config.yaml`` file.
-JCB uses this ``jcb-base.yaml`` file to assemble the proper subtemplates from the JCB-algorithms and JCB-gdas repositories into the final JEDI DA workflow file.
+In the Land DA repository, this file is called ``jcb-base_<DA_type>.yaml``, and it is built using the JCB template file ``parm/jedi/jcb-base_land.yaml.j2``.
+When users run ``parm/setup_wflow_env.py`` to set up the workflow, ``jcb-base_<DA_type>.yaml`` is produced by rendering ``jcb-base_land.yaml.j2`` using values from the user's ``config.yaml`` file.
+JCB uses this ``jcb-base_<DA_type>.yaml`` file to assemble the proper subtemplates from the JCB-algorithms and JCB-gdas repositories into the final JEDI DA workflow file.
 Note that JCB can generate a JEDI input configuration YAML file only when ``CUSTOM_JEDI_CONFIG_FLAG`` is set to ``NO`` in the configuration file.

 JCB Components
 ================